Access Denied

 Just follow our cooking instructions.

-Ingredients for 2-3 servings:
+Ingredients for 2-3 portions:

-Minced meat of your choice 250g
+Minced meat of your choice 250 g

 Kaffir lime leaves 3 - 4 (cut into strips)

-Thai chilies 2 - 3 (chopped)
+Thai chilies 2 - 3 (finely chopped)

-vegetable oil 1 tbsp
+Vegetable oil 1 tbsp

-fish sauce 1 tbsp
+Fish sauce 1 tbsp

 Brown sugar 1 tsp